Tyler-Murphy/parallel-test/README.md

 This test runner runs all asynchronous tests concurrently, which can speed up tests if a test suite includes lots of tests that perform asynchronous operations.

-I made this because I didn't find a runner that runs all tests at once, and was easy for me to understand.
+I made this because I didn't find a runner that runs all tests at once, and was easy for me to understand and extend.

 ### Usage